California Capital Gains Tax: Rates, Calculations, and How to Save

 What is not taxed are investments that appreciate over time without being sold off.
 These are referred to as “unrealized capital gains” and are treated as untaxed until they are sold.

-When an investment is held for less than a year, it is known as short-term capital gains, while investments held longer than a year are defined as “long-term” capital gains.
+When an investment is held for less than a year, it is known as short-term capital gains and is subject to short-term capital gains tax, while investments held for longer than a year are defined as “long-term” capital gains.

 Various financial vehicles generate capital gains, from purchasing and selling Real Estate to buying and selling stocks or bonds to crowdfunding investment opportunities.
 Understanding the capital gains tax code for both the Federal and State of California is essential in choosing the best investment vehicle for you.